Rapture in Reverse

 Slowly, we approached them, but their eyes were empty.
 Their skin was swollen and greenish and… torn.
 Their hair was tangled with seaweed.

-We thought it was shock, shock of whatever they have gone through.
+We thought it was shock, shock from whatever they had gone through.
 I should have known better.
 I didn’t know.

 One of our group–I don’t even know which of us–reached out to touch a young man’s hand.
 We didn’t know.
 We didn’t know!